magonballester/magonballester.github.io/index.md

 ## About Me

-I am an ICREA Research Professort at Universitat Pompeu Fabra in Barcelona, Spain.
+I am an ICREA Research Professor at Universitat Pompeu Fabra in Barcelona, Spain.

 <!--
 ## Research Interests